Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Waikerie recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Waikerie averaged approximately 44 new dwelling approvals annually over the past five financial years, totalling 224 homes.
-As of FY-26 so far, 21 approvals have been recorded.
-Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-The average expected construction cost value for new homes is $269,000.
+Waikerie has averaged approximately 44 new dwelling approvals per year over the past five financial years, totalling 224 homes.
+As of FY-26, 26 approvals have been recorded.
+Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
+New homes are being built at an average expected construction cost value of $269,000.

-In the current financial year, $7.8 million in commercial approvals have been registered, indicative of the area's residential character.
-Compared to the Rest of SA, Waikerie exhibits moderately higher building activity, 13.0% above the regional average per person over the five-year period, while preserving reasonable buyer options and sustaining existing property demand.
-All recent building activity consists of detached dwellings, maintaining the area's low density nature and attracting space-seeking buyers.
+This financial year, $7.8 million in commercial approvals have been registered, suggesting the area's residential character.
+Compared to the Rest of SA, Waikerie shows moderately higher building activity, with 13.0% above the regional average per person over the five-year period, while preserving reasonable buyer options and sustaining existing property demand.
+Recent building activity consists entirely of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.

-The population-to-dwelling approval ratio is approximately 130 people per dwelling, reflecting a low-density market.
-With population expected to remain stable or decline, Waikerie may experience reduced pressure on housing, potentially presenting opportunities for buyers.
+The location has approximately 130 people per dwelling approval, indicating a low density market.
+With population expected to remain stable or decline, Waikerie should see reduced pressure on housing, potentially creating opportunities for buyers in the future.

 Frequently Asked Questions - Development